techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Extra functionality available through PowerShell cmdlets

 > [!CAUTION]
 > These configuration options are currently only available through PowerShell cmdlets and they don't appear in Teams admin center.
-If these options are configured through PowerShell, any changes to the Call queue through Teams admin center will erase these settings.
+If these options are configured through PowerShell, any changes to the Call queue through Teams admin center erases these settings.

 ### Additional messaging